You must pay your PAYE bill to HM Revenue and Customs (HMRC) by:

 5 working days

-- Direct Debit (if you haven’t set up one before)
+- Direct Debit (if you have not set up one before)

-If the deadline falls on a weekend or bank holiday, make sure your payment reaches HMRC on the last working day before it (unless you’re paying by Faster Payments).
+If the deadline falls on a weekend or bank holiday, make sure your payment reaches HMRC on the last working day before it (unless you’re paying by Faster Payments using online or telephone banking).